spontoreau/rust-azure-devops/DETAILS.md

 ![Rustup & Rustc](images/doc-other-tasks.png)

-Those tasks can be used in the same way as the Cargo one.
+Those tasks can be used in the same way as the **Cargo** one.

 ## Features and bugs

 You've got a feature request?
 You found a bug?

 Don't hesitate to create an issue on [github](https://github.com/spontoreau/rust-vsts)!

+## Like this extension?

+- Don't forget to add a ⭐️ on [Github](https://github.com/spontoreau/rust-vsts)
+- You can also ✍️ a review!
+- Or share it on Twitter (cc @spontoreau)